thomas-thivillon/academic-page/content/publication/sarscov2.md

 ---
-title: 'Seroprevalence and Risk Factors for SARS-CoV-2 Infection in Middle-Sized Cities of Burkina Faso: A Descriptive Cross-Sectional Study](https://www.thomasthivillon.com/publication/sarscov2/)'
+title: 'Seroprevalence and Risk Factors for SARS-CoV-2 Infection in Middle-Sized Cities of Burkina Faso: A Descriptive Cross-Sectional Study'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
   - with Adama Sana, Elodie Djemaï, Philippe De Vreyer, Dramane Kania, Hermann Badolo and Abdramane Berthé.
-PLoS ONE, 19(8), e0305850 (2024)
+PLoS ONE, 19(8), e0305850 (2024).
+  -

 # Author notes (optional)